zeldaret/mm/docs/tutorial/introduction.md

 }
 ```

-which is intended to be as close to the original code as possible.
+which is intended to be as close to the original code as we can get just by looking at the assembly.
 We are doing *matching* decomp: in the right context, and with the right compiler settings, the above C compiles into *precisely* the assembly code above, not just equivalent code.

 N.B.
 We are using only publicly available code.
 In particular, we are not looking at any of the recent Nintendo source code leaks.